m-soro/Project_1/README.md

 **Introduction**

-I was glad the way this project turned out.
-I had a lot of fun building it and playing it and adding functionality that the user may like while keeping it clean looking and minimalist.
+I am so glad the way this project turned out.
+I had a lot of fun building it as well as playing it!
+Take about design
+the challenge
+the UI experience

 **Process**